 - not washing your hands after gardening

 If you’re pregnant, you need to be careful to reduce your risks of getting toxoplasmosis.
-It can lead to an infection causing your problems for your baby’s hearing, eyesight or brain, and has been associated with stillbirth
+It can lead to an infection causing you problems for your baby’s hearing, eyesight or brain, and has been associated with stillbirth

 Read more about toxoplasmosis in pregnancy.

 - Avoid cat faeces and carefully wash your hands after handling a cat or kitty litter.